YonathanGuez/Monitoring-Prometheus-Grafana-Alertmanager-Maildev/README.md

 4. Check the metric in : **http://localhost:9182/metrics**

 5. Now Create a Service for run that automaticly

+You must open your CMD with mode administrator

 ```cmd
 sc create windows_exporter binPath= "C:\path\to\windows_exporter-0.24.0-386.exe --config.file=C:\path\to\config-windowexporter.yml"